Vaccinations for Dogs

 • Canine Influenza

 Leptospirosis is a zoonotic disease that is caused by the presence of bacteria.
 The bacteria are usually present in infected water or soil.
-The most common clinical signs that your dog will exhibit are vomiting, diarrhea, lethargy and in severe cases liver failure.
-This disease can be spread from dogs to humans.
+The most common clinical signs that your dog will exhibit are vomiting, diarrhea, lethargy, and in severe cases, liver failure.
+This disease can spread from dogs to humans.

-Canine Influenza also known as Dog Flu is a highly contagious viral infection.
-The disease can be contracted and transmitted just like we get human flu; through coughing, sneezing and even by humans who have unknowingly pet a dog who is ill.
+Canine Influenza, also is known as Dog Flu, is a highly contagious viral infection.
+The disease can be contracted and transmitted just like we get human flu.
+Through coughing and sneezing, and even by humans who have unknowingly pet a dog who is ill.

-Bordetella is commonly known as Kennel Cough and is a highly contagious respiratory disease which causes inflammation in the trachea and bronchi.
+Bordetella is commonly known as Kennel Cough and is a highly contagious respiratory disease that causes inflammation of the trachea and bronchi.
 A dog is susceptible to the disease merely by sniffing an infected dog.
-A dry hacking cough, sneezing and nasal discharge are the most common clinical signs of Bordetella.
+A dry hacking cough, sneezing, and nasal discharge are the most common clinical signs of Bordetella.

-World of Animals (like most boarding kennels in the United States) requires your pup to be vaccinated from Bordetella and Canine Influenza before being admitted into our boarding facility at World of Animals Bethayres.
-This is for your dog’s protection as well as the other dogs staying in our facility.
+World of Animals (like most boarding kennels in the United States)requires your pup to be vaccinated from Bordetella and Canine Influenza before being admitted into our boarding facility at World of Animals Bethayres; this is for your dog’s protection, as well as that of the other dogs staying in our facility.